Optimization

 $$ \begin{align*} J(x) &= (Ax-y)^T(Ax-y)\\ &=(x^TA^T - y^T)(Ax - y)\\ &=x^TA^TAx - x^TA^Ty - y^TAx + y^Ty\\\\ \frac{\partial J}{\partial x} &= A^TAx + (A^TA)^Tx - A^Ty - (y^TA)^T \\ &=A^TAx - 2A^Ty = 0\\\\ &\Rightarrow (A^TA)x = A^Ty\\\\ \therefore x^* &= (A^TA)^{-1}A^Ty \end{align*} $$

 3.2.
-How To Find $\nabla _x f(x) = 0$: Iterative Approach
+How to Find $\nabla _x f(x) = 0$: Iterative Approach

 • Iterative methods